Find better matches with our advanced

 Boys: I'm listed as bisexual because saying anything else would be lying.
 I sleep with people of whatever gender.
 With a small number of exceptions (most of whom turn out to be in the circus), I tend to only be attracted to boys I know pretty well already.
 That sort of precludes "dating."
 In short, you should probably save that well-crafted, eloquent introduction for someone else.
 Good luck!

 Everyone: The word polyamory sounds like a medical condition to me (sort of like how "spouse" is reminiscent of a livestock disease), but it also more or less describes how I've been living since I was 19.
-Right now, for example, I live with my partner of 5 years and I'm dating approximately 5 other people, depending on how you define it (if you're into definitions, that is).
-I keep my fancy free.
+Right now for example, I live with my partner of 5 years, am in another significant year-long relationship, and have some friendships that become sexual from time to time.
+I find that life is better when I resist defining these things more precisely, but I keep my fancy free.

 A few years ago I was taught how to listen.
 Now I do it a lot.
 My friends call me.